thatonepuggo/tf2gpt/readme.md

 net_start
 ```

+run `python setup.py` and go through the prompts

-you dont have to edit the rcon_password since the port for rcon likely isnt open, but if you do, edit `config.py` and change the PASSWORD variable to reflect that change.
+you dont have to edit the rcon_password since the port for rcon likely isnt open, but if you do, edit `config.yaml` and change the `password` variable to reflect that change.

+in `config.yaml`, you can edit the `prompt` to your liking or you can leave it the same as it is.

+## make your replicate account

 if you do not already have a replicate account, you can make one by going to this link: https://replicate.com